Touch Not God’s Anointed

-The next time somebody starts talking to you about a sin supposedly committed by a minister, advise him to keep quiet about it unless he has proof and his motive for bringing up the sin is restoration.
+The next time somebody starts talking to you about a sin supposedly committed by a preacher, advise him to keep quiet about it unless he has proof and his motive is restoration (Galatians 6:1).
 Ministers encounter enough persecution from the world.
 Christians don’t need to be siding with the accuser of the brethren.

 “Do not touch My anointed ones, and do My prophets no harm.” - 1 Chronicles 16:22